 The Residence Life Office (RLO) and the Center for Diversity and Inclusion (CDI) work together to provide Gender Inclusive Housing, a means to acknowledge and respect the various gender identities of our residents.
 The Residence Life Office makes it a priority for every student to feel welcome and safe in their living environment.
 Some students feel more comfortable in a living environment where students mutually agree to live in a housing area regardless of their gender identity.
 Gender Inclusive Housing offers a gender-integrated community to meet those needs.
 As such, students of different gender identities may share a room.

-Currently, the Gender Inclusive Housing (GIH) community will be located in suites in base Duke Residence Hall is available to sophomore, junior and senior students participating in the on-campus housing lottery.
+The Gender Inclusive Housing (GIH) will reside in the rooms on the ground floor of Sentelle Residence Hall is available to sophomore, junior and senior students participating in the on-campus housing lottery.
 All students interested in this housing option must apply during the spring semester via an application provided by the Residence Life Office.
 The selection of the residents for the community will be a joint decision between the Center for Diversity and Inclusion and the Residence Life Office.
-The residents selected for this community will be charged the double room rate to make the program accessible to all students.
 Incoming students (first-year and transfer students) should contact the Residence Life Office for gender inclusive housing options at email@example.com.

 Gender and Sexuality Studies interdisciplinary major trains students to examine gender relations and the construction of gender and sexual difference from a globally-informed perspective and to consider how gender and sexuality intersect with the social categories of race, class, ethnicity, disability, and age to produce our complex social identities.